-I believe we all have far more emotional and psychological resources than we actually think we do and that the experience of feeling listened to and understood by another human being can help us tap into and realise more of those inner strengths, enabling us to find our own solutions and move forward in our lives
+I think we have far more emotional and psychological resources than we realise and that an experience of feeling listened to and understood by another person can help us discover and tap into those inner strengths.

 - Generalised anxiety disorder

 - Unresolved issues from the past

 - student concerns (e.g. exam stress, adapting to university life)

 - long term illness